Q. What is the Franconia Sewer Authority (FSA)?

 A. This depends on a number of factors:

 - The EDU cost - varies depending on the treatment plant that takes the wastewater.
-This ranges currently from about $4,300 to $8,500.
+Currently $9,967.

 Q. What is an EDU?